aserahangue/coilgun/README.md

-# 2 kJ Pulsed Power System
+# 2-stages Electromagnetic Gun

 ![Overview](images/overview.jpg)

 ## Overview

-Personal project focused on high-current pulse electronics, capacitor energy storage, and electromagnetic actuation.

-Designed and assembled from scratch, including the power stage, control electronics, protection circuitry, and mechanical integration.
+This project consists of a fully custom two-stage electromagnetic launcher developed to explore high-power pulse electronics, embedded control, and mechanical integration.

+The system is powered by 450 V capacitor banks charged by dual 1 kW flyback converters (2 × 24 V @ 22 A).
+A custom 10S2P Li-ion battery pack, featuring an in-house BMS and an IGBT-based power stage capable of handling peak currents exceeding 300 A, provides complete system autonomy.

+The control electronics are based on an ESP32 and custom-designed PCBs, while most mechanical parts were designed and 3D printed specifically for the project.
+Experimental testing achieved projectile velocities of up to 60 m/s.

 ---

 ## Key Specifications

 - Energy storage: 2 kJ
-- Bus voltage: 400 V
+- Capacitors : 450 V @ 6200 µF
-- Peak current: XXX A
+- Peak current: 300 A
-- Capacitor bank: XX mF
-- Triggering: ...
-- Protection: ...
+- Final speed: 50 mph
+- Projectile: ⌀4.9 × 60 mm steel pin, 7 g

 ---

-## Technical Highlights

-- Power electronics design
-- High-current switching
-- Capacitor bank design
-- PCB design
+## PCB Design

-- Embedded control
-- Oscilloscope-based validation
-- Mechanical integration
+(images)

 ---

-## Gallery
+## Mechanical Design

 (images)

 ---

-## Lessons Learned

-Short paragraph about what the project taught you.